stack72/scottmuc.github.com/source/_posts/2013-11-03-valuable-links-vim.markdown

 ## Valuable Links for Vim

 I would say I'm a moderate [Vim](http://www.vim.org/) user.
 I have a simple `.vimrc` with few plugins.
-Learning to be compotent at `vim` has made my computing experience so much better.
+Learning to be competent at `vim` has made my computing experience so much better.
 Here are a few websites that have helped me out:

 * [Vim Primer][vim-primer] - I can't think of a more thorough primer.
 Even after knowing